Skip to content

 Copilot Budget

-Track GitHub Copilot token usage and optionally append AI budget info to git commit messages.
+Track GitHub Copilot token usage and estimated cost, and optionally append AI budget info to git commit messages.

 Features

-• Commit hook integration — automatically appends configurable git trailers (by default Copilot-Premium-Requests and Copilot-Est-Cost) to commit messages.
+• Commit hook integration — automatically appends configurable git trailers (Copilot-AI-Credits on by default; Copilot-Est-Cost USD trailer and per-model breakdown are opt-in) to commit messages.
 Trailer keys can be renamed or individually disabled via settings.

 • Persistent tracking — stats accumulate across VS Code restarts.
-On deactivation the extension writes current stats to a tracking file; on activation it reads them back.
+The extension writes current stats to a tracking file on every stats update, on a 5-second refresh interval, and on deactivation; on activation it reads them back.
 Use the "Reset Tracking" command to start fresh.

 • Worktree & submodule support — correctly follows .git files in git worktrees, submodules, and devcontainers for both hook installation and tracking file placement.

-• Lightweight — polls every two minutes with file-level caching; one optional API call for plan detection.
+• Lightweight — polls every 30 seconds with file-level caching; no network calls at runtime.

 Getting Started